 In 2019 we will be hosting a full programme of retreats, a Writers and Arts Festival and the education programme presented by the Institute for Benedictine Studies, plus the Studies Journal Launch in November and a few other surprises!

 So watch this space for all the updated information about "What's on at New Norcia".

 If a warm, inviting, comfortable environment is what you are looking for - look no further than the New Norcia Hotel where the manager and staff are waiting to welcome you.

 Built in 1927 and nestled beneath gum trees on a rise overlooking the township, the Latin word Salve – Welcome – on the threshold tells you this is no ordinary country pub.

 The New Norcia Hotel was originally a hostel for the parents of the boarders at the New Norcia colleges, but is now a practical expression of the Benedictine tradition of hospitality.
 Its grand neo-classical style will take your breath away as you approach the double front doors.
 It has fifteen comfortable rooms, a restaurant, huge verandahs, a bar and a deck for you to watch nature slip by as you sip on a glass of wine, beer or champagne from the popular New Norcia range.
-The menu is specially created by our head chef who sources all the food locally.
+The menu is specially created by our head chef with various options available.